thomaswilburn/conspiracy/readme.rst

   var contents = await fetch("template.html").then(r => r.text())
   var template = Conspiracy.fromString(contents);

-Once a Conspiracy object is created, you can clone it to create a new ConspiracyBinding.
-The binding object provides access to the new DOM, as well as methods that can be used to update it.
+You only need to create one Conspiracy per template.
+Once it's initialized, you can clone it to create a new ConspiracyBinding for the DOM section you want to populate.
+The binding object provides access to the rendered DOM, as well as methods that can be used to update it.

 .. code:: javascript